 3 Ridiculously Out of Tune Tracks by Legendary Bands

-These days, keeping a guitar in tune is easier than ever.
-There is an abundance of digital guitar tuners, clip on tuners, online guitar tuners and guitar tuner apps out there that will have you ready to play in minutes.
+These days, tuning, even a ridiculously out of tune guitar is easier than ever.
+There is an abundance of digital guitar tuners, clip-on tuners, online guitar tuners and guitar tuner apps out there that will have you ready to play in minutes.

 Most of the time, bands managed to find some semblance being in tune with one another before cutting their hits in the studio.
 But, this wasn’t always the case, and, as a result, a number of classic records by legendary bands are surprisingly out of tune.

-So ears at the ready, and try not to cringe too much when you pick up on these tuning gaffes!
+So ears at the ready, and try not to cringe too much when you listen to these ridiculously out of tune tracks!

 Led Zeppelin: Heartbreaker